brenthlee/csc365Lab1/README.md

     * The input is left justified without any indentation

-    * The out is indented
+    * The output is indented